 I would call Airmega 150 control panel to be a very simple one.
-No effort has been spent to make it appear eye catching or look HiFi.
-I don’t understand why Coway has given so little attention to the looks department.
-Minimalism is one thing, but adding a little color/contrast to the console would have made it more appealing.
-Come on! atleast the filter replacement LEDs could have been a bit larger, they’re as small as a rice grain.
+Coway has not spent much effort in making it more eye catching or stylish.
+I feel minimalism is one thing, but adding a little color/contrast to the console would have made it more appealing.
+Atleast the LEDs could have been a bit larger, they’re as small as a rice grain.
 The Air quality indicator LED is hidden from view unless the air purifier is seen from the top.
 Hence, I’d not call it a great control panel design.
 Seems things have been ignored in the oversight.

 The buttons are touch sensitive but not very responsive.
 You have to touch the embossed markings to get your preferred setting.
 Not many buttons feature on the control panel.
 Its just the Power button, the filter reset button and one for the fan speed.
-I especially struggled with the Power button.
-It has to be touched for a while longer than the fan speed button.
+I especially struggled with the Power button initially.
+The Power button needs to be touched longer for it to do its thing.
+Other buttons like the fan speed buttons respond instantly.